-From the morning tea to dinner and cleaning up after that and ensuring that everyones ready for the next day is HER responsibility.
+From the morning tea to dinner and cleaning up after that and ensuring that everyones ready for the next day is THEIR responsibility.

-When it comes to household chores womxn are seen as the one who is in charge and it’s her duty not only ensure the smooth functioning of household chores but also tend to everyone in the house from children to the adults.
-Irrespective of whether she has a full – time job or not.
+When it comes to household chores, womxn are seen as the one who are in charge and it’s her duty not only ensure the smooth functioning of household chores but also tend to everyone in the house from children to the adults.
+House management is one of her full time jobs irrespective of whether or not she has a full – time professional job.

 Even though today a growing number of people share the workload including household tasks the womxn is seen as the one responsible, the manager of sorts.
-She has to delegate the work and tell the other members of the house what is to be done and do her share of those tasks also.
-There is a problem with this narrative of being the manager or the only responsible one for the household even if the physical workload is shared – let me explain.
+She has to delegate the work and tell the other members of the house what is to be done, and do her share of those tasks also.
+We have all seen and really liked Ariel’s initiative of #ShareTheLoad.
+But, there is a problem with this narrative of being the manager or the only responsible member of the household chores, even if the physical workload is shared – let me explain.

 A womxn will constantly have to keep reminding others as well as themselves of the task.
 So apart from taking responsibility for her own chores, she is also reminding their partner, children, parents of the chores to do.
 From ironing a shirt, a school project due in a week, my or health checkup to be done, they are the human reminders that go off when the phone apps don’t work.
 This puts a lot of mental load on them.
 Many people might even say “hey, you never asked me to do the work or asked for my help!”
 Here, the member denies to take up the mental load of remembering what to do and only sees himself as someone who can assist or do the work after a lot of reminders.